Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Improving a Solution

-{\bf Improving a solution.~} A natural way to improve a strategy is to improve it on a subgame.
+A natural way to improve a strategy is to improve it on a subgame.
 Moreover, if it is a solution to the SPS problem, it is also the case for the improved strategy.